Signatures of Witt spaces with boundary: Signatures of stratified Witt spaces with boundary

-We consider the de Rham complex $(\W^*_c (M),d)$ of smooth compactly supported differential forms over $M$.
+We consider the de Rham complex $(\W^*_c (M),d)$ of smooth compactly supported differential forms over $M$, the regular part of a Witt space with boundary $\overline{M}$.
 This complex admits different ideal boundary conditions, among which we single out the following two, defined exactly as in \eqref{min-max}

 We denote the cohomology associated to the first Hilbert complex $(\dom_{{\rm min}}^*(M),d)$, the minimal one, as $\coh^*(M,\partial M)$; we denote the cohomology associated to the second Hilbert complex $(\dom_{{\rm max}}^*(M),d)$, the maximal one, as $\coh^*(M)$.
 The notation is inspired from the case where $M$ is a smooth manifold with boundary, see \cite[Theorem 4.1]{BrLe}.
-In fact these $L^2$-cohomologies can be identified with relative and absolute intersection cohomologies, see Bei \cite[Theorem 4]{Bei}.
+In fact, as already remarked in the Introduction, these $L^2$-cohomologies can be identified with relative and absolute intersection cohomologies, see Bei \cite[Theorem 4]{Bei}.

 Exactly as in \eqref{Kodaira}, we have a Kodaira decomposition for each Hilbert complex $(\dom_{{\rm min}}^*(M),d)$ and $(\dom_{{\rm max}}^*(M),d)$, defining each the corresponding space of harmonic forms.
 We denote these two spaces of harmonic forms as